-Advising Potential Honors Program Applicants
+Advising Potential Honors Program Applicants:

-If an advisee demonstrates high academic achievement but is not currently enrolled in the HP, that student should be encouraged to consider applying to the Honors Program after completion of one semester at JCU.
-Applications are accepted on a rolling basis throughout the year.
-Current JCU students are accepted on the basis of a GPA (students must have a cumulative GPA of a 3.50 or higher to be considered for admission), a writing sample, and a letter of support from a JCU faculty member.
+If an advisee demonstrates high academic achievement but is not currently enrolled in the HP, that student should be encouraged to consider applying to the Honors Program.
+Applications are accepted on a rolling basis throughout the spring semester.
+Entering students are accepted on the basis of high standardized test scores, high GPA and a well-crafted Honors application essay.
+Current JCU students are accepted on the basis of a high GPA in the first semester, a writing sample, and a letter of support from a JCU faculty member.
 More details about selection criteria and application process may be found on the HP website.
+Some Honors Program coursework requirements may be waived for students who enter the HP after their first semester.